Azure/azure-ai-personalized-offers/Manual Deployment Guide/README.md

        6. Click **Save** at the bottom.
     9. Click on **Query** on the left.
    10. In the panel that opens:
-       1. Copy the contents of the **ProductViewsQuery.txt** file, and replace the current query displayed on the right side of the screen.
+       1. Copy the contents of the **ProductViewsQuery.txt** file you downloaded from the ***src*** directory in this repository, and replace the current query displayed on the right side of the screen.
        2. Click **Save** at the top, then confirm by clicking on **Yes**.
    11. Click on **Scale** on the left.
    12. In the panel that opens: